 After this remarkable journey through the spiritual past of Japan, guests are escorted to their shukubo (temple lodging) for the evening.
 A delicious shojin ryori vegetarian Buddhist dinner is served in a delightfully traditional atmosphere.

-Overnight at Koyasan
+Overnight in Koyasan

 Inclusions: